milindchavan12/SOLID/README.md

 The Liskov Principle is implemented in "Solid.Liskov" Project

 # 4. Interface Segregation Principle (ISP)
 The Interface Segregation Principle states that client should not be forced to depend on methods they do not use.
+Interface Segregation violations result in the classes that depends upon they don't need, increasing coupling, reducing flexibility and maintainability.